Auckland Property Valuation and Advisory Services

 Jacqueline joined the Valuation & Advisory business in October 2011 focussing predominantly on CBD and Fringe office valuations in the Wellington Region.
 Jacqueline moved to Auckland in 2016 and again is focussing predominantly on CBD and Fringe office valuations in the Auckland Region.

-Jasmine joined Colliers International in October 2013 as a Graduate Valuer in the Wellington Office after a year working as an Assistant Property Manager at City Sales Real Estate upon completion of her Bachelor of Property and Commerce Conjoint Degree at The University of Auckland.
+Jasmine joined Colliers in October 2013 as a Graduate Valuer in the Wellington Office upon completion of her Bachelor of Property and Commerce Conjoint Degree at The University of Auckland.
+Jasmine moved to the Auckland office in June 2016 and got accredited as a Registered Valuer in 2017.

 Jono joined Colliers International in 2016 working predominantly on CBD and Fringe office valuations in Auckland.